 One area that has seen fierce competition in the banking industry in Ghana is the area of product development.
-New products such as international funds transfer, school fees loan, negotiable certificate of deposit, car loans, consumer/hire purchase loan, travelers'

-cheques, etc. have been developed.
+New products such as international funds transfer, school fees loan, negotiable certificate of deposit, car loans, consumer/hire purchase loan, travelers' cheque, etc. have been developed.
 Another development that has occurred over the last decade is computerization and networking of branches.
 Some of the banks have a nationwide network whilst others have reached an advanced stage of networking all their branches.
 Banks operations and information processing have vastly increased (Hinson et al, 2006).

 In Ghana, the banking sector has traditionally been segmented into merchant, commercial (retail) and development banks.
 While merchant banks have been restricted to corporate clients, the commercial and development banks have traditionally had customers across the entire financial market segments (Hinson et al, 2006).
 It is against this backdrop and the need to create a level playing field for all banks that the idea of Universal Banking (Bank of Ghana, 2004) was adopted.
 The aim is to allow all banks that comply with the prescribed capital requirements, the freedom to engage in permissible banking business without restrictions and thereby eliminate the compartmentalization.
 Hinson (2004) has noted that "before the passage of the Universal Banking Law, banking was conducted along such narrow scopes as commercial, developmental or merchant banking.
-With the passage of the Universal Banking Law however, all types of banking can be conducted under a single corporate banking entity and this greatly reorganizes the competitive scopes of several banking products in Ghana".
+With the passage of the Universal Banking entity and this greatly reorganizes the competitive scopes of several banking products in Ghana".
 He further noted that banks in Ghana have been thrust "firmly into the competitive arena in terms of customers and products" and also that banks throughout Ghana are also "seeking unique ways of differentiating their offering".